Duckman: The Graphic Adventures of a Private Dick

-Duckman: The Graphic Adventures of a Private Dick is a point-and-click adventure video game developed by the Illusions Gaming Company and published by Playmates Interactive based on the American television series, Duckman.
+Duckman: The Graphic Adventures of a Private Dick is a point-and-click adventure video game developed by the Illusions Gaming Company and published by Playmates Interactive based on the American television series Duckman by Everett Peck, based on characters he created in his 1990 one-shot comic book published by Dark Horse Comics.
 In the game, Duckman has been usurped by a similar-looking impersonator, whom the real Duckman must expose.

 Gameplay

 The gameplay is that of a standard point and click adventure.
 Duckman can interact with and use collected items on various characters and objects.
 There are two ways to interact with a person: a normal way and an angry way.
 Being based on the popular animated sitcom, the game is filled with black humor.
 The game contains about thirty locations.

 Plot

 Private detective Duckman becomes a celebrity and is about to star in his own TV show.
 Now, he lives his life with pleasure, abandoning his family, only to be one day removed and replaced by a new Duckman, a more muscular and superhero-like version.
 Duckman is about to commit suicide, having been rejected by his family; however, his friend, Cornfed, asks him to return his place under the sun and take down the new Duckman.
-After a series of humorous adventures, Duckman is able to gain access to the studio where the show is filming.
+After a series of humorous adventures, Duckman gains access to the studio where the show is filming.
 There, he confronts his impersonator, who is revealed to be a robot, and is then destroyed.
 The game culminates with Duckman opposing the one behind the whole impersonator plot, his arch-enemy King Chicken.